ariesGitterHub/odin-restaurant-page/README.md

 # odin-restaurant-page

 ## Reminder to Myself...
-Use: "npx webpack" to build local host page, then open index.html in Live Server.
+Use "npx webpack" to build local host page, then open index.html in Live Server.
 Use "npx webpack --watch" to keep making changes that be will automatically updated in a save, as typing in "npx webpack" gets old fast.

 Use regular methods of updating github, but use "npm run deploy" to update "git subtree push --prefix dist origin gh-pages".
 This effectively updates the github webpage for this app.
 This can be seen within "scripts" in the package.json file.